Volvo XC60 Recharge hybrid costs, insurance, warranty & tax

 Volvo offers servicing packages for the XC60 that you can tailor to your needs.
 This means you can choose the length of the package, while it’ll also depend on how many miles you do a year.

-'Alternative-fuel vehicles' such as this Volvo cost £140 in VED after the first year, but as the XC60 also costs more than £40,000 to buy, you’ll have to pay a £325 surcharge per year for the next five years, too, so it’ll cost £465 to tax in years two to five.
+'Alternative-fuel vehicles' such as this Volvo have a £145 VED (road tax) bill after their first year on the road, but as the XC60 also costs more than £40,000 to buy, you’ll have to pay a £335 surcharge per year for the next five years, too, so it’ll cost £480 to tax in years two to five.

 In This Review

-- 3Running costs - currently readingFuel economy that matches a city car's means the XC60 Recharge will cut your running costs significantly, although it’s pricey to buy and insure
+- 3Running costs & insurance - currently readingFuel economy that matches a city car's means the XC60 Recharge will cut your running costs significantly, although it's pricey to buy and insure